 - A1.1.
 The regulatory body should require the manufacturer of consumer products to apply to the regulatory body and receive authorization to supply products to the public to ensure that consumer products meet all the requirements for design and performance that were taken into account in the generic safety assessment.
 The manufacturer should provide the regulatory body with sufficient documentation and certification to enable it to review and assess the proposed product.
 The documentation should include the following: - (a) A description of the product, its intended uses and benefits, the radionuclide(s) incorporated and the function served by the radionuclide(s).
 Documentary evidence that the radioactive substance fulfils its function should also be provided; - (b) The activity of the radionuclide(s) to be used in the product. - A1.2.
-The following additional information should be provided as may be appropriate or as required by the regulatory body: - (a) Justification of the choice of a radionuclide, particularly in relation to other radionuclide(s) that could be of lower toxicity (e.g. emits less penetrating radiation and/or has a shorter half-life).
-The reason for choosing the radioactive substance in preference to a non-radioactive alternative should also be justified; - (b) The chemical and physical forms of the radionuclide(s) contained in the product; - (c) Details of the construction and design of the product, particularly as related to the containment and shielding of the radionuclide in normal and abnormal adverse conditions of use and disposal, and the degree of access to the radioactive substance; - (d) The quality testing and verification procedures to be applied to radioactive sources, components and finished products to ensure that the maximum specified quantities of radioactive substances or the maximum specified radiation levels are not exceeded, and the devices are constructed according to the design specifications; - (e) A description of the prototype tests for demonstrating the integrity of the product in normal use and for possible misuse and accidental damage, and the results of these tests; - (f) External radiation levels arising from the product and the method of measurement; - (g) Dose assessments, including individual doses and, if appropriate, collective doses arising from normal use, possible misuse and accidental damage and disposal and, if applicable, servicing and repair; - (h) The anticipated useful lifetime of the product and the total number of items of the product expected to be distributed annually;
+The following additional information should be provided as may be appropriate or as required by the regulatory body [48]: - (a) Justification of the choice of a radionuclide, particularly in relation to other radionuclide(s) that could be of lower toxicity (e.g. emits less penetrating radiation and/or has a shorter half-life).
+The reason for choosing the radioactive substance in preference to a non-radioactive alternative should also be justified; - (b) The chemical and physical forms of the radionuclide(s) contained in the product; - (c) Details of the construction and design of the product, particularly as related to the containment and shielding of the radionuclide in normal and abnormal conditions of use and disposal, and the degree of access to the radioactive substance; - (d) The quality testing and verification procedures to be applied to radioactive sources, components and finished products to ensure that the maximum specified quantities of radioactive substances or the maximum specified radiation levels are not exceeded, and the devices are constructed according to the design specifications; - (e) A description of the prototype tests for demonstrating the integrity of the product in normal use and for possible misuse and accidental damage, and the results of these tests; - (f) External radiation levels arising from the product and the method of measurement; - (g) Dose Safety assessments, including individual doses and, if appropriate, collective doses arising from normal use, possible misuse and accidental damage and disposal and, if applicable, servicing and repair; - (h) The anticipated useful lifetime of the product and the total number of items of the product expected to be distributed annually;

-- (i) Information about any advice to be provided to customers on the correct use, installation, maintenance, servicing, and repair and disposal of the product; - (j) An analysis to demonstrate that the product is inherently safe; - (k) Information on how the product is intended to be labelled.
+- (i) Information about any advice to be provided to customers on the correct use, installation, maintenance, servicing, repair and recycling or disposal of the product at the end of its useful lifetime; - (j) An analysis to demonstrate that the product is inherently safe (i.e. it will not give rise to significant doses to individuals in the event of foreseeable accidents); - (k) Information on how the product is intended to be labelled.